Integrating Faith & Work: A New Model

 - Your Faith & Work Conversion Begins with Your Why

-Our faith and work conversion has to begin with our why.
+Our faith and work conversion must to begin with our why.
 Why do we do the work we do every day?
 Simon Sinek, a business consultant who literally wrote the book “Start with Why,” argues that Apple, Martin Luther King, the Wright brothers, and all the great and inspiring leaders of the world think, act, and operate out of their why.
 Sinek points out that they live from the inside out (from their why) and are able to inspire others to join them in connecting to a purpose bigger than themselves.
 “We all want to feel like our work and our lives have meaning.
 It’s part of what it means to be human,” Sinek notes in The Infinite Game.

 Sinek is unwittingly applying the wisdom of God found in Proverbs, which states, “where there is no vision, the people perish” (Prov.
 29:18).
 Vision provides the why of your life—it is the fuel that keeps the engine burning.
 Without vision, we perish, meaning we lose heart, and despair can quickly settle in.
 Conversely, if you see a person, a church, or a company thriving, then you can bet they have a vision that brings purpose to their work.
 Business and leadership consultant Neel Doshi analyzed tens of thousands of workers, from programmers, consultants, teachers and investment bankers to frontline employees in legendary cultures like Southwest Airlines, the Apple Store, and Starbucks.
 In doing so, he found one central thing to be true across all industries: “The answer sounds deceptively simple: why you work affects how well you work.”
 In other words, if we want to be successful in the work we do each day as parents, plumbers, and processors, then our work needs to be anchored and animated by our why.